scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure.md

     # Install Scalar DL with a release name `my-release-scalardl`
       helm upgrade --version <chart version> --install my-release-scalardl scalar-labs/scalardl --namespace default -f scalardl-custom-values.yaml
    ```
- 5. Run the Helm commands on the bastion to install Scalar DL auditor on AKS.
+ 5. [Optional] Run the Helm commands on the bastion to install Scalar DL auditor on AKS.

     ```console
     # Load schema for Scalar DL auditor install with a release name `load-schema`